 - Helps us to understand the way we think, feel and behave with the world.

 - Guides us to grow by assisting in self-knowledge which help us be better people.

 - Makes us appreciate situations and life, by looking at what we already have which in turn increases our feeling of happiness.

 We believe art should start a conversation rather than dull it, conflicting opinions on art should be celebrated not avoided.
 If we have an emotional response to a piece of art then it is a success!
-Perhaps the meaning of art is that it’s there to support us in our feelings and to help us rediscover our sense of self.
+Perhaps the meaning of art and wellness is that it’s there to support us in our feelings and to help us rediscover our sense of self.